 Moreover, since the loss & damage methodology must be consistent with the requirements of the national authorities responsible with disaster risk management, according to GD 557/2016, and since this methodology will be used for the future assessments of economic impact caused by specific risks, a Technical Working Group (hereinafter called “TWG”) has been established, comprised of representatives from the mentioned authorities.
 The TWG shall provide guidance and technical advice on issues related to the area of their expertise, as well as advice on issues to be addressed in order to obtain optimal results through their feedback on the services performed and deliverables submitted by the Consultant.

-LEGAL FRAMEWORK:
+LEGAL FRAMEWORK

 The services provided by the Consultant under the Contract shall be consistent with: